operand/agency/README.md

   such a pattern, but further development will be a focus of this project.
 - **Compatibility and Usability**:
   In general, I believe this is a fair start in defining a set of patterns for creating agent systems.
-I hope to ensure ensure the API is kept small, and compatible with a wide variety of use cases.
+I hope to ensure the API is kept small, and compatible with a wide variety of use cases.
 - **Documentation**:
   I hope to ensure documentation is kept organized, clear, and accurate.
 This